SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### Installation of the development version from GitHub

-In order to install the `idarps` package, you will have to first install the tools required to install `idarps` directly from its [GitHub repository](https://github.com/SMAC-Group/idarps).

-To do so, you will first need to install a `C++` compiler in your installation.
-The steps to do so are the following:
+In order to install the `idarps` package from its [GitHub repository](https://github.com/SMAC-Group/idarps), you will have to first install a `C++` compiler in your computer, either `Rtools` on Windows or `Xcode` on macOS.
+The steps to do so are explained as follows.

-Check your `R` version installed with:
+To start, check your `R` version installed with:

 ```R
 R.Version()$version.string